Who we are

 However, you must feel comfortable with providing information in this way, so, if you have any reservations about any aspect of the process, please ask for advice either from your professional indemnity insurers or a legal adviser if you have one.

 Please remember that the Case Manager will stop the conversation if they consider that you should speak to an adviser before giving us any further information, for example, because they think that you have admitted, or may admit, to conduct which could affect your fitness to practise, ie serious professional misconduct.
-To avoid misunderstandings we record telephone conversations*.

 If you prefer to respond in writing, or if at any stage we ask you to write to us, we require a response as soon as possible, and certainly within ten days.
 This will help us to deal with the matter promptly.